 New baseball netting recommendations will be My True Care rolled out by the Major League Baseball (MLB) at the start of the 2016 season.
-Although this offers fans some protection, it is clearly not enough.
+Although this offers fans some protection, it is not enough.
 Several instances of spectators being injured by foul balls at MLB games in 2015 led the sports body to take steps to improve safety in the ballpark.
-Many venues previously replaced the old cyclone fence with netting to provide watchers with a clearer view of the action.
+Many venues previously replaced the old cyclone fence with netting to give watchers a clearer view of the action.

 A New York Times article at the end of last year outlined some of the changes announced by Commissioner Rob Manfred.
 As per the new policy:

-• Baseball teams are encouraged to extend protective netting behind the home plate by 70 feet or so down the foul lines, to the near ends of both dugouts
+• Baseball teams are encouraged to extend protective netting behind the home plate by 70 feet or so down the foul lines to the near ends of both dugouts

 • Teams must find ways to educate fans about the dangers of sitting too close

 • Teams and ticket vendors must also make clear to the fans which seats are protected at the time of ticket sales